Continuity properties of measurable group cohomology: Preliminaries

 In case $G$ is compact, a Borel map $\psi:G^p\to A$ is \textbf{$\eps$-small} for some $\eps > 0$ if

 (so this definition implicitly involves a choice of metric on $A$).
 For two such maps $\phi$, $\psi$ we define

-This is routinely verified to define a metric on $\C(G,A)$ which metrizes the topology of convergence in probability; when $A = \bbR$ this gives the usual F-space structure on $\C(G,\bbR) = L^0(G)$.
+This is routinely verified to define a metric on $\C(G,A)$ which metrizes the topology of convergence in probability; when $A = \bbR$ this gives the usual F-space structure on $\C(G,\bbR)$, which space is often denoted by $L^0(G)$ in functional analysis.
 We also define the \textbf{uniform metric} $\rho_\infty$ on $\C(G^p,A)$ associated to $\rho$ by

 of course for arbitrary Borel maps this may take the value $+\infty$.

 We will sometimes use some standard analyst's notation: the relation $B \lesssim_X A$ asserts that $B$ is bounded by the product of $A$ with some positive constant depending only on $X$, and similarly a quantity is $\rm{O}_X(A)$ if it is bounded by the product of $A$ with some positive constant depending only on $X$.